YoonadiMon/CapstonePJ/README.md

 The project will not run correctly if these services are not active.

 Additionally, ensure the database `capstonedb` (`capstonedb.sql`) has been imported via phpMyAdmin before testing the system.

+- NOTE: The dataset used in this project consists of **dummy data only** and is intended strictly for development, testing, and demonstration purposes.